acreunited/DesignPatterns/README.md

 - Least Knowledge / Law of Demeter:
     - talk only to your immediate friends
 - Don't call us, we'll call you
+- Single Responsibility Principle:
+    - a class should have only one reason to change

 ----------------